amanjpro/greenish/README.md

 - They are exectable
 - They accept a variable number of `period` arguments, as their last argument
-  sets: `$ monitor_my_job.sh staging 2020-20-06-10 2020-20-06-10 ...` The above
+  sets: `$ monitor_my_job.sh staging 2020-20-06-10 2020-20-06-11 ...`
-  is an example of a monitoring script that is written in a `shell-like` scripting language.
-Takes a parameter for the environment (in this case, `staging` is applied), and takes a set of `period` parameters, in the
-  example: `2020-02-06-10` and `2020-02-06-11` are passed.
+  The above is an example of a monitoring script that is written in a `shell-like` scripting language.
+In the example, the script takes a parameter for the environment (in this case, `staging` is applied), and takes a set of `period` parameters, in the example: `2020-02-06-10` and `2020-02-06-11` are passed.

   The `check-command` entry for the above example will be:
   ```